COURSE PACKAGES

 -

-Gain Staging and Headroom - Properly set levels to avoid distortion and maintain clarity in the mix.
+Balance, Gain Staging and Headroom - Properly set levels to create balance, avoid distortion, and maintain clarity in the mix.

-Stereo Field - Learn standard M/S principles and how to position elements in the stereo field using panning and imaging to create width and separation.
+Stereo Imaging - Learn standard M/S principles and how to position elements in the stereo field using panning and imaging to create width and separation.

-Parallel Processing, Sends, and Busses - Route effects through auxiliary channels and busses, or use parallel processing to strengthen the signal
+Parallel Processing, Sends, and Returns - Route effects through auxiliary channels or use parallel processing to have full control over effects.

 Sidechain Compression and Volume Ducking - Understand how to make room for different elements by using sidechain compression or volume ducking plugins.